Pick and Pluck Foam vs. Shadow Foam

 Looking for a pick and pluck foam alternative?
 Look no further… we take a closer look at Shadow Foam versus Pick n Pluck foam in a real life case study.

 When you have a lot of camera gear, it needs to be well protected.
 When the inserts can move or if they’re too soft then everything inside can get damaged quite easily.
 Here’s a real-live case study.
 It’s what our own experienced cameraman found before coming here and discovering Shadow Foam as a brilliant alternative to pick and pluck foam.

-One of the biggest problems that I had was that I couldn’t have a spot for each item, which made it hard to keep track of everything.
-So I ended up just creating a big hole to throw all of the odds and ends in, and it’s just a mess.
+“One of the biggest problems I had was that I couldn’t have a spot for each item.
+This made it hard to keep track of everything.
+So I ended up just creating a big hole to throw all of the odds and ends in.
+And now it’s just a mess.

-I wanted zero downtime from opening the case, to using the camera.
+“I wanted zero downtime from opening the case to using the camera.
 Previously, I had each component in it’s own place in the case and would build it every time I wanted to use it.
-When I got on sets I realised that this wasn’t practical, so I made a huge opening for the camera and rig, meaning there was only one hexagon of foam separating some items, and of course, these ripped.
+When I got on sets I realised that this wasn’t practical.
+So, I made a huge opening for the camera and rig.
+This meant there was only one hexagon of foam separating some items, and of course, these ripped.

 So the biggest need for me was that I could easily pick up my camera straight out of the case, and keep it protected.

-With the pick and pluck foam, this was possible, but more often than not the foam would snag on the parts or I would have to put things on top of the rig because there wasn’t a place for it, more often than not it was the follow focus and top handle.
+With the pick and pluck foam, this was possible, but more often than not the foam would snag on the parts.
+Or, I would have to put things on top of the rig because there wasn’t a place for it.
+More often than not it was the follow focus and top handle.
 If I took more foam out it meant that the camera would move more, and could get damaged.
 So there wasn’t a practical solution with this insert.

 I’ve had this case for well over a year and it’s been on film sets, corporate shoots, documentaries and now here at Shadow Foam.
 The foam has taken a beating, but it was falling apart after about a month.

 While pick and pluck foam is considered a fast and simple solution, it’s not going to last.
 There’s no comparison to a custom foam insert.
-Taking the short amount of time it will take to cut out your gear is completely worth it in the end.
+Taking the short amount of time it will take to cut out your gear into the foam is completely worth it in the end.
 Not having to search through bags and cases for something saves time on set.
 The last thing you want to do is hold up a shoot because you can’t find the right filter in your mess of a case.
 Not to mention preventing damage and loss too.